-On 10th of July in Nicosia, the Office of the OSCE Representative on Freedom of the Media (RFOM) in cooperation with the Ethical Journalism Network (EJN), and three journalist associations, including EFJ affiliates Basin-Sen and Union of Cyprus Journalists, has published “Words That Matter“, a trilingual glossary in English, Greek, and Turkish, to list phrases and words, used by the journalists in communities, which may be taken sensitively.
+On 10th of July in Nicosia, the Office of the OSCE Representative on Freedom of the Media (RFOM) in cooperation with the Ethical Journalism Network (EJN), and several local journalists, including members of EFJ affiliates Basin-Sen and Union of Cyprus Journalists, has published “Words That Matter“, a trilingual glossary in English, Greek, and Turkish, to list phrases and words, used by the journalists in communities, which may be taken sensitively.

 The glossary resulted from a common effort between the organisations to minimise hate speech in journalism, as well as trying to overcome the long-lasting tensions between Greek Cypriot and Turkish Cypriot communities.
 The booklet was built upon the expertise of cooperating organisations and strong sense of shared responsibility to take up the challenge of identifying the entries and finding possible alternatives, under expert leadership of Aidan White, President of the Ethical Journalism Network.

-It was drafted by authorised ethical committees in Cyprus which identified the words and terminology other community may feel uncomfortable with.
+It was drafted by experienced journalists in Cyprus which identified the words and terminology other community may feel uncomfortable with.
 “The glossary will not answer all the questions, but will start a dialogue and discussion between the journalists of two communities,” comments Ali Kişmir.